python/cpython/Doc/reference/executionmodel.rst

 Annotation scopes are used in the following contexts:

-* Type parameter lists for generic type aliases
+* Type parameter lists for generic type aliases.
 * Type parameter lists for generic functions.
 The function's annotations are executed within the type scope, but its defaults and decorators are not.
 * Type parameter lists for generic classes.
 The class's base classes and